alokprasad/doca-samples/README.md

-## Applications
+## Reference Applications

-Applications are located in the `applications` directory.
+Reference applications are located in the `applications` directory.
 Documentation can be found on the [DOCA SDK Applications Page](https://docs.nvidia.com/doca/sdk/index.html#applications)

 * `app_shield_agent` - [The DOCA App Shield Agent application](https://docs.nvidia.com/doca/sdk/NVIDIA+DOCA+App+Shield+Agent+Application+Guide) describes how to build secure process monitoring and is based on the DOCA APSH library, which leverages DPU capabilities such as regular expression (RXP) acceleration engine, hardware-based DMA, and more.
 * `dma_copy` - [The DOCA DMA Copy application](https://docs.nvidia.com/doca/sdk/NVIDIA+DOCA+DMA+Copy+Application+Guide) describes how to transfer files between the DPU and the host.
 The application is based on the direct memory access (DMA) library, which leverages hardware acceleration for data copy for both local and remote memory.